pyta-uoft/website/index.md

     return isinstance(obj, int)
 ```

+This error is similar to [C0121](#C0121).

 ### Dangerous default value (W0102) {#W0102}

 This warning occurs when a mutable object, such as a list or dictionary, is provided as a default argument inside a function or a method definition.
 Default arguments are instantiated only once, at the time when the function or the method is defined (i.e. when the interpreter parses the `def ...` block).
 If the default argument is modified, it will remain modified in all subsequent calls of the function or method.

-This leads to a common "gotcha" in Python, where an "empty" list or dictionary, specified as the default argument, start containing values on calls other than the first call.
+This leads to a common "gotcha" in Python, where an "empty" list or dictionary, specified as the default argument, starts containing values on calls other than the first call.

 ~~~~ {include="W0102_dangerous_default_value"}
 ~~~~